 - a.
 The President of the Republic

 - b.
+Attorney General

+- c.
 The House of Representatives

-- c.
+- d.
 The Council of Ministers

+- e.
+The Ministry of Justice and Public Order

-- d.
+- f.
 The Ombudsman that provides her consultation on the legitimacy of the administrative acts

+- g.
+Independent Authority for the Investigation of allegation and complaints against the Police

+- h.
+Personal and Data Protection Commissioner

+- i.
+Children Rights Commissioner